OpenCashDAO/contracts/README.md

 OpenCashDAO is a feature-rich decentralized autonomous organization (DAO) template, designed to empower stakeholders to influence the project's direction.
 It serves as a proposal and voting platform for the community, enabling them to vote on various proposals to modify the project's functionality.

+- DAO
+- Proposals
+- Voting on Proposals by stakeholders
+- Upgradable Project

+## Summary

 - Anyone is allowed to submit new proposals to the DAO.
 The proposals can only have one of three properties i.e to add, remove, or replace functionality.
 - Once a proposal is submitted, the timer starts and the proposal is open for voting.
-Votes can choose to vote themselves or delegate their votes to other community members.
-- The proposal run for a set period of time and once the timer is up, the proposal can be executed.
-Depending upon the number of votes, the proposal the proposal is considered passed or failed.
+- The proposal runs for a set period of time and once the timer is up, the proposal can be executed.
+Depending upon the number of votes, the proposal is considered passed or failed.
 Once a proposal is passed, it can be executed by anyone, applying the new changes to the project.
 - The DAO's contracts are static, but the projects it controls is upgradable in nature.

 ## Table of Contents